syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/net-core.md

    {% endhighlight %}

-4. Add an Export To PDF button in index.cshtml as shown below.
+4. Add a new button in index.cshtml as shown below.

    {% highlight c# tabtitle="C#" %}